Izardo/pands-problem-sheet/README.md

 *Objectives: Write a program called plottask.py that displays a plot of the functions f(x)=x, g(x)=x2 and h(x)=x3 in the range [0, 4] on the one set of axes.*
 ### Program: plotTask_task7.py
 ```
-# imports numpy and matplotlib for creating an array and plot respectively
 import numpy as np
 import matplotlib.pyplot as plt

-# selects graphical style for plot
 plt.style.use('ggplot')

-# x-axis value range
-x = np.array([0, 1, 2, 3])  # uses numpy to create a multi-dimensional array of x-axes values
+x = np.array([0, 1, 2, 3])

-# y-axis values
 y1 = x          # f(x) = x
 y2 = x ** 2     # g(x) = x^2
 y3 = x ** 3     # h(x) = x^3

-# plots the values on the y-axes
 plt.plot(y1,label='f(x) = x')
 plt.plot(y2,label='g(x) = x^2')
 plt.plot(y3,label='h(x) = x^3')

-# add labels for x and y axes and sets font-size
 plt.xlabel('x-axis', fontsize=8)
 plt.ylabel('y-axis', fontsize=8)

-# adds a plot title and sets font-size
 plt.title('Plot of functions: f(x) = x, g(x) = x^2, h(x) = x^3', fontsize=10)

-# adds legend to plot and sets padding
 plt.legend(loc='upper left', borderaxespad=2)

-# saves the plot figure
 plt.savefig('myPlot.jpg')

-# displays the plot figure
 plt.show()
 ```
+#### Understanding the code:

+1. First, the numpy and matplotlib libraries are imported.
+2. A style for the graphical plot, called ggplot, is selected from the matplotlib library.
+3. A multi-dimensional numpy array is created with the x-axis values.
+The values are stored in a tuple in the array.
+4. The y-axis functions are stored in variables y1, y2, y3.
+5. Plt.plot() plots the values on the y-axis.
+The first argument is the plot itself, and the second is the label for each plot, which is the corresponding function.
+6. The plt.xlabel() and plt.ylabel() methods label the y and x-axes.
+The first argument is the label title and the second is the fontsize of the label.
+7. The plt.title() method sets a title for the entire plot.
+8. Plt.legend() inserts a legend onto the plot in a specified location.
+The legend indicates which function corresponds to which line, using color code.
+9. Plt.savefig() saves the graphical plot.
+The file name for saving the plot is specified in the brackets in single quotes.
+10. Finally, the plt.show() method opens up a seperate window displaying the graphical plot created in this program.

 #### References:

 [1] "matplotlib.pyplot.plot" matplotlib, 26 Mar.
 2021, matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.plot.html</br>